FabianVegaA/sigmaF/README.md

 > ```
 ## Install via Interpreter of Python

-It has been implemented only in REPL for the moment , but you can execute a file with the ' *.sf* ' extension inside of it.
+It has been implemented only in REPL for the moment, but you can execute a file with the ' *.sf* ' extension on it.

-### For install the REPL you must:
+### To install the REPL you have to do the following steps:

 1. Clone the repository in your machine.

-2. Create a virtual enviroment.
+2. Create a virtual enviroment:

 ``` shell
 python3 -m venv venv
 ```

-3. Run the virtual enviroment
+3. Run the virtual enviroment:

 * Linux or Mac